Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination

 We further test the wavelength independence assumption by analyzing data from two additional detectors that were observing the same targets at the exact same times, just at different wavelengths.
-We will refer to the different chips using ``red'', ``green'', and ``blue'' based on their relative positions in wavelength.
+We will refer to the different chips using ``red'', ``green'', and ``blue'' \bl{-- labeled R, G, and B --} based on their relative positions in wavelength.
 We repeat our analysis using the trace of the same star, but now using data from the other chips analyzed completely independently.
 The best-fit $\vec b$ vectors for each of the three chips are shown in Figure~\ref{fig: b_vector_compare}.
-The pixels now span almost 2000 \r{A} in wavelength, and yet the results from three separate $\sim 600$~\r{A} regions agree very strongly with one another.
+The pixels now span almost 2000 \r{A} in wavelength, and yet the results from three separate $\sim 600$~\r{A} regions agree \bl{quite closely} with \bl{each other.
+However, we do note that the chips show some statistical differences when their uncertainties are accounted for, as highlighted by the reduced $\chi^2$ legend values}.
 Some of the differences seen between the chips in their residuals compared to their weighted average (bottom panel) might be due to different nonlinearity responses that have not been removed from the data, varying persistence properties, chromatic differences in point spread functions, or a high order wavelength-dependence in $\vec b$.